-The local GAAP underwriting result amounted to a profit of DKK 5.4m, and therefore showed significant improvement compared to 2020 which amounted to a loss of DKK 35.3m.
-In IFRS we see a similar development in the underwriting result with a profit of DKK 4.4m in 2021 compared to a loss of DKK 34.0m in 2020.
+The local GAAP underwriting result amounted to a loss of DKK 17.8m, and was therefore worse than in 2021 where it was a positive result of DKK 5.4m.
+In IFRS we see a similar development in the underwriting result with a loss of DKK 20.7m in 2022 compared to a positive result of DKK 4.4m in 2021.
+The major part of the business for ERV Nordic is medical insurance written in Denmark and Sweden.

-The continued spread of COVID 19 and the actions taken by authorities during 2021 gave a significant negative impact on travel insurance sales.
-Our diversified Nordic market and product approach, however partially reduced the negative sales impact and compared to 2020 we managed to increase Gross Premium Written.
-Compared to 2020 and especially the initial claim impact of COVID 19 in March 2020, the claims costs decreased significantly in 2021.
-Further, despite increased future-proofing project costs, operating expenses were kept stable and in total we delivered a satisfying positive underwriting result.
+The Omicron wave and the actions taken by authorities as well as air traffic chaos during 2022 had a significant negative impact in regards to travel insurance claims and customer service efforts.

+Our diversified Nordic market and product approach partially reduced the negative impact and enabled the company to maintain a solid financial position.
+Compared to 2021 we managed to increase the Gross Premium Written and despite increased future-proofing project costs, administrative expenses were kept stable.